oracle-livelabs/developer/dev-ai-app-dev-rel/quiz/quiz.md

 - VARCHAR2
 * JSON
 > Your default for storing JSON should likely be a JSON data type, but it really depends on how large of a document you're storing and your use case.

-Q: True or False: Oracle AI Database enables you to create embeddings directly within the database
-* True
-- False

 Q: How does Cosine similarity measure distance?
 - It measures concise distance between vectors